 OC9.2.4 To ensure that communication routes and arrangements are available to enable senior management representatives of The Company and Users, who are authorised to make binding decisions on behalf of The Company or the relevant User, as the case may be, to communicate with each other in the situation described in OC9.1.3.

-OC9.2.5 To describe the role that The Company, Relevant Transmission Licensees, Network Operators and Restoration Contractors may have in the restoration processes as detailed in the relevant OC9 De-Synchronised Island Procedures, Local Joint Restoration Plans and Distribution Restoration Zone Plans.
+OC9.2.5 To describe the role that The Company, Relevant Transmission Licensees, Network Operators and Restoration Contractors may have in the restoration processes as detailed in the relevant OC9 De-Synchronised Island Procedures, Local Joint Restoration Plans, Distribution Restoration Zone Plans and Regional Restoration Plans.

 OC9.2.6 To identify and address as far as possible the events and processes necessary to enable the restoration of the Total System, after a Total Shutdown or Partial Shutdown.
 This is likely to require the following key processes to be implemented, typically, but not necessarily, in the order given below: